epam/edp-install/docs/operator-guide/external-secrets-operator-integration.md

 ![eso-with-ssm](../assets/operator-guide/eso-ssm.png)

 ### EDP Install Scenario
-In order to [install EDP](./install-edp.md), a list of passwords must be created: super-admin-db, db-admin-console, and keycloak.
+In order to [install EDP](./install-edp.md), a list of passwords must be created: defectdojo-ciuser-token, keycloak-client-headlamp-secret and keycloak.
 Follow the steps below, to get secrets from the SSM:

 1. In the AWS, create an AWS IAM policy and an IAM role used by `ServiceAccount` in `SecretStore`.
 The IAM role must have permissions to get values from the SSM Parameter Store.<a name="step 1"></a>